SograMemon/CS-PrepGuide/README.md

 - Sign-up/Sign-in:
   User credentials to access the application, new user can register
+- Fingure print Sign-in
+  User can use fingure print to Sign-in
+- Social Media Sign-in
+  User can use facebook or google account to Sign-in.
+User does not need to Sign-up for this app in this case.
 - Filters Page
-  To filter areas in Computer Science, Companies and their Job Positions available
+  To filter areas in Computer Science, Companies and their Job Positions available.
+Jobs can be filltered based on the number of required job skills that the user has as well as by office locations that are closest to the user
 - Guides Page
   User can choose a guide where there is a post, links and comments section.
 - Logout
   User can log out from the app
 - Profile Page
-  Lets user to make changes in their profile like adding their skills etc.
+  Lets user to make changes in their profile like adding their skills, photo, name, email etc.
+- Help Page
+  Provides user information on how to use the app

 ## Final Project Status
-We have complete with the development of the application with all functionalities working properly in the app.
+We have completed the development of the application with all functionalities working properly in the app.
 For now, we have implemented login, user profile, filtering jobs, and job guide view and navigation between various screens.
-The breakdown of the functionalities and the breakdown is given below.
+The future of this application would be to use dynamic data that would be populated by companies who want to post their job preparation guides.
+More functionalities would have to be added to allow these companies to post and edit their job guides.
+The breakdown of the functionalities we aimed to achieved and their status is given below.

 #### Minimum Functionality
  - Sign up/Sign in  (Completed)
  - Profile Page     (Completed)
  - Guides Page      (Completed)
  - Filters Page     (Completed)
+ - Help Page        (Completed)

 #### Expected Functionality
  - Job Suggestion (Completed)